Plant Origin: Morocco

 Children?
 Suitable.
 Tisserand writes that "any oil with 40% or more 1,8-cineole should not be applied to the face of infants or children or otherwise inhaled by them" (page 109).

 Therapeutic Uses Myrtle essential oil may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following:

 Fischer-Rizzi notes that Myrtle is helpful for people with addictive

 NCBI Abstract: Antibacterial Activity of Mytle

-Topical: Dilute with a carrier oil and apply 2-4 drops on chest, back or as desired.
-Myrtle can be used for massage, with a compress, in the bath, sitz bath, douche, ointments and skin care lotions.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
+The maximum dermal use level should be 1.9% (Tisserand/Young).
+Myrtle is suitable to be used for massage, with a compress, in the bath, sitz bath, douche, ointments and skin care lotions.